BenjiCoder24/recipe/README.md

         st.markdown(recipe.instructions, unsafe_allow_html=True)
 ```

-When a button is pressed or an input is processed, supporting methods in `app_ui.py` handle the interactions.
+When the "Add ingredient" button is pressed is processed, supporting methods in `app_ui.py` handle the interactions.
 For example:

 ```python
 def display_ingredient_input(self):